Pragnesh6445/Pragnesh6445/README.md

 - 👀 I’m interested in Data Scientist
 - 🌱 I’m currently student of Master of Science(Artificial Intelligence & Machine Learning)and right now I'm in last semester.
 - 💞️ I’m looking for Intenship as Jr.Data Scientist or Machine Learning Engineer.
-- 📫 How to reach me
+- 📫 How to reach me, this is my Email Id: pra644536@gmail.com

 <!---
 Pragnesh6445/Pragnesh6445 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.